sbryngelson/group-docs/group-syllabus/formatting.md

 > The LBM method [1] is not as accurate as the finite volume method [2].
 * Correct:
 > The LBM method is described in So and So [1].
 However, is not as accurate as the finite volume method [2].
+* And this is also acceptable
+> Cavitation is seen in many engineering applications, including submarines [1], pumps [2], and medical devices [3].

 ### Colors